 Is it a wart?

+These are probably familiar, given how common they are.
 Warts are usually small skin-colored growths that feel rough when you touch them.
 Some may be sprinkled with tiny black dots.
 “They are caused by the human papillomavirus (HPV), and often occur on the hands and feet,” Dr. Goldenberg says.
-They can also show up in the genital area, which is a sexually transmitted disease.
-Warts can be tough to get rid of, but you can try over-the-counter solutions, or opt for lasers or excision (where the doc cuts it out).
+There are are over 100 types of HPV, and certain types can infect the reproductive tract, throat, anus, or genital area, and be sexually transmitted.
+Warts on your hands or feet can be tough to get rid of, but you can try over-the-counter solutions for warts, or opt for lasers or excision (where the doc cuts it out).
 Or try these natural remedies that can help get rid of warts on your face, hands, or feet.

 Is it a cyst?

 It’s alarming to feel or spot a cyst, but don’t hit the panic button.
 Cysts are harmless, closed pockets of tissue filled with fluid or other material.
 “They look and feel like balloon sacs under the skin,” says Dr. Goldenberg.
 They may disappear on their own, but some cysts may burst or cause symptoms such as pain or itching and require treatment.
 Whatever you do, “don’t try to squeeze them at home as this creates inflammation and will make things worse,” he warns.